chainstack/docs/docs/tutorials/food-supply-temperature-control-on-quorum.md

 1. Compile and deploy the contract as private through Node 1.
 2. Set the temperature to `18` through Node 2.
 3. Retrieve the temperature through Node 2.
-4. Attempt to set the temperature through Node 3 and fail.
+4. Attempt to set the temperature through Node 3, pass the transaction, and fail to update the contract value.
-5. Attempt to retrieve the temperature through Node 3 and fail.
+5. Attempt to retrieve the temperature through Node 3 and receive null instead of the contract value.

 ``` js
 const { compileContract } = require('./utils/compiler.js');